Religion (and philosophy)

 Ecumenical Council at Chalcedon making Jesus divine.
-In a play in 1054, the Roman Catholic church excommunicated Christian churches who did not accept Filioque which resulted in a formal spit between Roman Catholic and Greek Orthodox.
+In a play in 1054 (was this religious or political?) the Roman Catholic church excommunicated Christian churches who did not accept Filioque which resulted in a spit between

+Roman Catholic and Greek Orthodox.

 I ask you all now: if the Greek belief is still labeled "orthodoxy"

 (straight thinking) then wouldn't the Roman Catholic doctrine, and everything descended from it